2021 Oktoberfest guide to the Philly area

 Reading’s foremost fall celebration has twice been voted the top Oktoberfest in the United States in past USA Today polls — and with good reason, considering its organizers model their multiday event on the original Oktoberfest.
 Of course, there will be more than enough beer to go around, a loaded schedule of live music, and delicious German fare.
 With admission being only $15 per person at the gate, this Oktoberfest is sure to be a hit.

-Starting October 1, baby-friendly Craft Hall transforms its usual 35,000-square-foot space into a month-long indoor festival for the family, complete with activities, live entertainment, food, and beer specials from Mainstay Independent Brewery.
+Starting Oct.
+1, baby-friendly Craft Hall transforms its usual 35,000-square-foot space into a monthlong indoor festival for the family, complete with activities, live entertainment, food, and beer specials from Mainstay Independent Brewery.

 🕑 Throughout October: Wed.-Thu.
 4-10 p.m., Fri.
 4-11 p.m., Sat. noon-11 p.m., Sun. noon-10 p.m.📍 901 N. Delaware Ave., 📞 267-297-2072, 🌐 crafthallphilly.com, 📷 @crafthallphilly